 Hourglass Bushings – These are also conical bushings but are flipped so that the smaller areas are placed on top of one another.
 These shaped bushings specifically make a longboard extremely responsive, turning and carving are significantly easier in effect.
 Hourglass bushings are not recommended for downhill riding as high velocities will cause skateboard trucks to wobble.

 Step Barrel Bushings – These bushings are exclusively designed for longboards.
 Unlike hourglass bushings, step barrel bushings are great for downhill riders where stability and rigidity are more important than making sharp turns.
 Stepped bushings promote lean resistance and rigidity for a safe and stable riding experience.

 Skateboard bushings are vital in building a safe, sturdy, and responsive setup.
 Consider them as your skateboard’s suspension system that dictates how well your board turns and responds.

 All trucks are equipped with stock bushings when you get them, but you may replace these skateboard bushings if you’re not satisfied with their performance.
 Some users prefer tighter trucks, and if you are on the heavier side, skateboard bushings for heavy riders will work to your advantage.
 Remember to break in your stock bushings first to help you determine if you need to replace them.

 When you are looking for skateboard bushings, maybe you also will be interested in the list of lubricant for skateboard bearings.
-You can also find other in-depth reviews and buyer’s guides on best skateboard hardware.
+You can also find other in-depth reviews and buyer’s guides on top rated skateboard hardware.